 The greatest obstacle to God’s desire for redemption is God’s people themselves

-Chris Wright challenged Pastors and Missionaries to confront these idols, during the third Lausanne Congress on World Evangelization.
-He pointed out that the greatest obstacle to God’s desire for redemption is his own people.
+During the third Lausanne Congress on World Evangelization, Chris Wright challenged Pastors and Missionaries to confront their seductive idols.
+He said the greatest obstacle to God’s desire for redemption is his own people.

 The three seductive idols of God’s workers